samueltardieu/homeassistant-addon-pi-cec/README.md

 ## RPI GPU Memory

-The libraries that pycec uses require there be 128M of memory allocatd to the GPU - if you see any strange assertions in the logs, use `raspi-config` to change that value.
+The libraries that pycec uses require there be 128M of memory allocated to the GPU.
+If you see any strange assertions in the logs, use `raspi-config` to change that value.